Discord-Net-Labs/Discord.Net-Labs/docs/faq/commands/interaction.md

 The default `enum` [TypeConverter] of the Interaction Service will automatically register `enum`s as multiple choice options.

-## How do i add an optional `enum` parameter but make the default value not visible to the user?
+## How do I add an optional `enum` parameter but make the default value not visible to the user?

 The default `enum` [TypeConverter] of the Interaction Service comes with `[Hide]` attribute that can be used to prevent certain enum values from getting registered.